johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 > Keep safe the great treasure that has been entrusted to you, with the help of the Holy Spirit, who lives in us... and the things you heard from me, which were supported by many witnesses, these commit to faithful people, such as will be competent to teach others---*2 Timothy 1.14 and 2.2*

 Here we encounter two vital aspects of messianic discipleship.
 Firstly, the knowledge of the Messiah is not a matter of human knowledge or philosophy: it is a spiritual reality, a divine relationship, mediated by the Holy Spirit.
-Secondly, this spiritual treasure has been entrusted to us and must be kept safe with the help of the Holy Spirit—by entrusting it to other, faithful followers.
+Secondly, this spiritual treasure has been entrusted to us and must be kept safe with the help of the Holy Spirit.

 ### Safe-keeping ###

-This safekeeping does not imply trying to preserve our treasure by hiding it away.
-Rather, this treasure—of intimate, personal knowledge of and relationship with the Messiah—is to be kept safe by *carefully committing it to the stewardship and safekeeping of other faithful people*.
-Paradoxically, it is this committal of our treasure to others that keeps it safe, that keeps it from becoming unproductive.
+Safekeeping does not mean hiding this treasure away.
+Unlike worldly treasures and wealth, the personal knowledge of and relationship with the Messiah is kept safe by *carefully committing it to the stewardship and safekeeping of other faithful people*.
+Paradoxically, it is this sharing of our treasure with others that keeps it safe, which keeps it from becoming unproductive.

 Let us seek to understand this more deeply.

 ### Seed and harvest ###

-The metaphor of seed, and the harvest that comes from seed sown into the ground, is central to [*Maize Plant Discipleship*][Maize Plant Metaphor].
-In agricultural contexts, seeds are a form of wealth, a type of treasure.
+The metaphor of seed, and the harvest that comes from seed sown into the ground, is central to *Maize Plant Discipleship*.
+In farming contexts, seeds are a form of wealth, a type of treasure.
 Yet seed is generally stored only for a short time before being used.
-Whatever is not used for food—for *daily bread*—must soon be sown to produce another harvest.
+Whatever is not required for food—for *daily bread*—must soon be sown to produce another harvest.

 In the same way, we discover that God is able to supply spiritual life to us: the *treasure* of experientially knowing the Messiah, in our daily living.
 This experience of being alive to God, experiencing the grace of the Messiah and the love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control of the Holy Spirit, is the spiritual equivalent of *daily bread*.

 Merely enjoying God's life for ourselves is, however, not the whole purpose of our relationship with him.
 In fact, as we will explore in this resource, the Messianic, New Covenant Community (the whole body of the Messiah's people) has been called to know God in order to become his *Servant Community*.
 This means that we are called to give ourselves, our lives *to serve his purposes*.
 This requires discipline and sacrifice.
-That is what it means to be a *disciple*.
+That is what it means to be a disciple.

 And this sacrificial, disciplined giving of ourselves in service to God is the equivalent of taking precious seed that could be used for food, for ourselves, and sowing it into the ground in order to produce another harvest.

 ### Sharing treasure ###

-This is one of the secrets to living a truly *Messianic* life, alive to God, which many people seem never to properly discover or experience.
-It is not in hoarding the treasure of our knowledge, relationship and communion with God, but in sowing and sharing it with others, both within and beyond our own communities, that we encounter our our vocation and authentic being.
+This is one of the secrets to living a truly *Messianic* life, which many people seem never to properly discover or experience.
+It is not in hoarding the treasure of our knowledge, relationship and communion with God, but in sowing and sharing it with others, both within and beyond our own communities, that we discover and realise our vocation and our authentic being.

 Yet, while a farmer recognises that some seed may fall onto rocky or difficult ground, it is never his intention to sow the seed wastefully.
 In the same way, our spiritual treasure is not to be wasted or cast away carelessly.
 It is too precious to be squandered upon those who do not appreciate its value and will not use it wisely.

-What is received must be shared with other people who are beginning to recognise its worth and value: its transformative power.
+What is received must be shared with other people who are beginning to recognise its worth and to value its transformative power.
 This is what the parable calls good soil.
 People who will themselves be transformed through a personal knowledge and experience of the Messiah and who will continue to keep this treasure safe, by sowing it into more good soil: sharing it with other faithful people, who in turn, share it with other faithful people and so on and so on. *In this simple, straightforward way, a missional, discipleship movement begins to take place.*

 ## Discipleship movements ##